solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 "All is life!
 A felt of organisms, nothing else," exclaimed Mr. Hahn in his work, and here, in his reply, we literally drop from the sky an enstatite mineral within the Bishopswille meteorite!

+We have demonstrated the transitions that lead to the "hundreds of structures" of Mr. Hahn's so-called organic enstatite.
+From the forms of enstatite and bronzite, as they are ordinarily found in rocks, gradual modifications lead to the simple columnar structure, ramified, radiating and divided into partitions.
+"Enstatite and bronzite," said Rosenbusch (_Microscopic Physiography of Important Minerals in Petrography_.
+Stuttgardt, 1873, p.
+253), "are hardly ever seen in the state of crystals, but in the form of crystalline grains with irregular contours, which allow one to recognize a very tight striation...
+The surface of the cuts strongly inclined on the principal cleavage plane does not show itself in the same finely striated manner, but harsh in the form of steps.
+Transverse separation planes and breaks are not rare."

 ...

 ## Explanation of the Figures